Faturrachman-dev/faturrachman-dev/README.md

-## Hi there 👋
+## Hi everyone 👋

-🌱 I'm currently studying Machine Learning!

-💬 Let's connect and learn together!
+🔥 Machine Learning Engineer Trainee at Dicoding Indonesia

+🤖 Currently learning AI Development and Engineering

+😊 I'm happy to connect & discuss

 <!--
 **Faturrachman-dev/faturrachman-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.